GeorgeC77/RL-AI-in-Supply-chain-management/README.md

 # RL-AI-in-Supply-chain-management
-This project involves training an AI using Reinforcement Learning (RL) for inventory and supply chain management.
+This project involves training an AI using Reinforcement Learning (DQN) for inventory and supply chain management.

 Considered Supply Chain Models: